 Alternatively, you can get plenty of carbs and protein from a food-based approach (like a turkey sandwich or a tall glass of chocolate milk).

-Our premium grade Naked Creatine mixes easily with your drinks and is independent third-party tested for heavy metals.
+Our premium grade Naked Creatine mixes easily with your drinks and is independently third-party tested for heavy metals.

 Even if your creatine levels are already high, the insulin release thanks to protein and carbs’ presence helps with creatine retention.